yfktn/twigcache-plugin/README.md

 ## Blackhole Cache Strategy

 When you are in development mode, you don't need twig loading previous generated cache to view.
 In the configuration file you can change value of *blackholeCacheStrategyMode* to true, this strategy prevents previously caching version from being rendered.

+True is the default value of *blackholeCacheStrategyMode*.

 ## Illuminate Laravel Cache Bridge and Twig Cache Extension